-Varying operating frequency has the most noticeable (albeit relatively small) effect on the expansion, compression and inertia magnitudes and the spring/inertia phase angles.
+Varying operating frequency has the most noticeable (albeit relatively small) effect on the expansion, compression, and inertia magnitudes and the spring/inertia phase angles, as shown in Figure 10.

-A small variation in operating frequency has a noticeable effect on Delta P's magnitude.
-A 3 Hz change brings down the Magnitude by about 2 Newtons.
-It is unlikely that such a relationship is linear and minimizing the Delta P loss does not necessarily equate to the overall system being more efficient.
+A small variation in operating frequency has a noticeable effect on DeltaP's magnitude.
+A 3 Hz change brings down the magnitude by about 2 Newtons.
+It is unlikely that such a relationship is linear and minimizing the DeltaP loss does not necessarily equate to the overall system being more efficient.